BenLand100/benland/content/post/2021-10-31 The Beginnings of a Low Frequency RF Receiver Using a MicroZed FPGA.md

 {{< figure src="/images/complex.svg" class="right" >}}

-For the uninitiated, complex numbers may seem mysterious and unnecessary, but it's really just a way to combine a magnitude $c$ and an angle $\phi$ into a single complex quantity $c$.
+For the uninitiated, complex numbers may seem mysterious and unnecessary, but it's really just a way to combine a magnitude $c$ and an angle $\phi$ into a single complex quantity $z$.
 One could simply keep track of the magnitude and angle, or one could use the more recognized (outside of math and physics) real $a$ and imaginary $b$ representation, using the "imaginary unit" $i = \sqrt{-1}$ (or $i^2 = -1$ if that makes you less uncomfortable).
 $$
 z = a + i b